zonesql/zonesql.github.io/index.md

 ## Download and Installation

 ### Release
-Visit http://www.zonesql.com to download a stable release of ZoneSQL.
+Download a built release using the links above.
+Download and uncompress into a web accessible area, and then complete the [necessary settings](https://github.com/zonesql/zonesql/blob/master/README.md#configuration) in config.php.

 ### Download Source
-Please see the github [README](https://github.com/zonesql/zonesql#download-source) for instructions how to quickly and easily download the source
+Please see the github [README](https://github.com/zonesql/zonesql#download-source) for instructions how to quickly and easily download the source.
+Tools are also made available to build and compile your source to create your own release.